 The financial markets, much like the cosmos, possess their own enigmatic 'dark matter' – unseen forces and fleeting anomalies that profoundly influence observed phenomena.
-We're not talking about shadowy figures in backrooms, but rather the subtle, often ephemeral, inefficiencies embedded deep within market microstructure.
 These aren't the grand, sweeping narratives of economic cycles, but rather the quantum-like jitters and ripples that occur at timescales most human traders can barely perceive, let alone exploit [1].

 The relentless pursuit of alpha has transformed financial markets into an algorithmic arms race, a high-stakes game of computational chess played at the speed of light.
 The traditional arbitrage opportunities, once ripe for the picking, have largely been arbitraged away by ever-faster machines and smarter quants.
 This has pushed the frontier of alpha generation into increasingly esoteric domains, particularly market microstructure [4].